Shawn Carey on the BP Oil Disaster and Its Impacts on Wildlife

 “A View From Two Local Photographers”

 Both Alex Couter and I are freelance wildlife photographers living in the Boston area.
 We have taught wildlife photography workshops for Mass Audubon for many years.
-Over the last ten years I have also produced several short documentary videos, the latest of which is on shorebirds (Piping Plovers, Red Knots and Semipalmated Sandpipers).
+Over the past 20 years I have also produced several short documentary videos, the latest of which is titled A Wing and a Care.
 As we enter the late summer and early fall these species may be particularly hard hit by the BP oil disaster as they continue their migration south, with some ending up in Louisiana.